How to Build Gates for a Wood Deck

 I used stain we had leftover from staining the deck a few years ago.
 I brushed it on the gate frames in place but laid out the balusters on a drop cloth and stained 3 sides before letting it dry and staining the 4th side.
 Once they were all dry, I used my nail gun to attach the balusters in place (5 on each gate).

 Lastly, you can’t have a gate without a latch!
-I just used a standard sliding gate latch* I took off another project.
+I was able to re-use this sliding gate latch from another project.
 I had to pick up extra long carriage bolts, though, since it needed to mount on the outside away from little fingers.
 Here’s a top-down view to show you how I did it.
 The piece on the right only attaches with screws.

 Now our gate is ‘baby proof’!
 Since kids seem to LOVE to play outside and this momma doesn’t enjoy it quite as much, I can safely let them play outside on the deck while I’m in the kitchen (right inside the door, which I leave open) preparing dinner.
 That’s what I call a win-win!